DeepDownscaling/DeepDown/README.md

 ## Configuration

 The configuration is done through config files and arguments (to come).
-There is a configuration file `config.default.yaml` that contains the the default parameters values.
+There is a configuration file `config.default.yaml` that contains the default parameters values.
 An additional user-based config file is required to run the code and should contain at a minimum the necessary path (an example of such a file is provided in `config.yaml.example`).
 The options are enforced in the following order:
 1. Starting with the content of the `config.default.yaml` file